Qubic-Solutions/.github/profile/README.md

 4000 series ```nvtool --setcoreoffset 200 --setclocks 2900 --setmem 7000 --setmemoffset 2000```

 ### -n Parameter
+Search for your GPU and select the right felt on the right side to get the best performance.

 | **GPU Model**                   | **CUDA Cores** | **-n** |
 |---------------------------------|----------------|---------------------|